bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module4-web-application-deployment/guided-project.md

 We'll deploy the app!
 We'll step through all of the following:

-- Creating the app on Heroku
+- Creating the app on Render.com
-- Adding Heroku as a git remote (Heroku deploys using git)
+- Adding Render.com as a git remote (Render.com deploys using git)
-- Making sure we have an appropriate `Procfile` (tells Heroku the process to run when starting up our app)
+- Making sure we have an appropriate build configuration (tells Render.com the process to run when starting up our app)
-- Setting config vars (the Heroku equivalent of environment variables)
+- Setting environment variables (the Render.com equivalent of environment variables)

 ## Turning an existing folder into a git repository